recode-sh/base-dev-env/README.md

 In this case, they will enable us to create an user `recode` *in the container* that will match the one created *in the instance*.

-In this way, the user `recode` *inside the container* will be able to access the Docker daemon, SSH keys and so on like the one *in the instance*.
+In this way, the user `recode` *inside the container* will be able to access the Docker daemon and the SSH keys like the one *in the instance*.

 ### Entrypoint

-The entrypoint is defined as a `bash` script in the `recode_entrypoint.sh` file:
+The entrypoint is a `bash` script named `recode_entrypoint.sh`:

 ```bash
 #!/bin/bash